adorilson/android-lint-checks/README.md

 1. For each class application, check if it extends android/support/v4/app/FragmentActivity
 1. If yes, find the onCreate method and check, recursively, if FragmentManager.beginTransaction is called.

+### ActivityShouldUsesThemeAppCompatLight

+- Summary: Check if the activity uses the @style/Theme.AppCompat.Light theme
+- Priority: 6 / 10
+- Severity: FATAL
+- Category: Correctness

+#### How this is done?
+1. For each activity that extends android/support/v7/app/ActionBarActivity checks if this uses the @style/Theme.AppCompat.Light theme

 ## How to install and run the check?

 - Clone this repository